Quick Review

 How to Calculate a Claim Settlement Ratio?

-CSR = (Total claims settled ÷ Total claims available to settle) × 100
+Our Formula: CSR = (Total no. of claims settled ÷ Total no. of claims available to settle) × 100

 Other Performance Metrics of Niva Bupa Health Insurance